suvalisengupta/barbz-digital-design/README.md

 1. Copy and paste the code from the [main.js](main.js) file into your code.org project
 2. Add, modify, and improve the code as you see fit!
-3. Remember to copy and paste your work back into the
+3. Remember to copy and paste your work back into the [main.js](main.js) file when you are finished (instructions for that are above)